DanielGnzlzVll/rjco_scraping/README.md

 # rjco_scraping (RAMA JUDICIAL COLOMBIANA)
 This package allows you to do web scraping on the website of 'Rama Judicial Colombiana'.

+## Requirements
+The major requirement is the web browser Google Chrome, this program *ONLY* work properly with Chrome

 ## Install
 ```bash
 git clone https://github.com/DanielGnzlzVll/rjco_scraping.git